Quick Summary of Contents

 Don’t simply assume that because the email looks like a GoDaddy email that it is an official GoDaddy email sent from GoDaddy.

-This rule not only applies to and for GoDaddy, but other domain registrar’s as well.
+This rule applies not only to GoDaddy but to other domain registrars as well.
 You can never be too careful these days.

-In fact, as I typed the last line of this message, I just received another spoofed email message entitled“Action Required: Please verify your email address.”, and it was sent using the from name of GoDaddy and email address of “firstname.lastname@example.org”.
+In fact, as I typed the last line of this message, I just received another spoofed email message entitled“Action Required: Please verify your email address.”
+It was sent using the name GoDaddy and the email address “[email protected].”

 Don’t worry, I didn’t click the link. 🙂